 Sometimes there is a chain of prerequisites in a unit.
-For example, the unit ACMEQU206 Perform horse riding skills at walk, trot and canter includes ACMEQU202 Handle horses safely, but this unit itself has a prerequisite of ACMEQU205 Apply knowledge of horse behaviour.
-This means that the TWO prerequisite units must be assessed prior to the assessment of ACMEQU206 Perform horse riding skills at walk, trot and canter.
+For example, the unit RGRHBR305 Handle young horses includes ACMEQU202 Handle horses safely, but this unit itself has a prerequisite of ACMEQU205 Apply knowledge of horse behaviour.
+This means that the TWO prerequisite units must be assessed prior to the assessment of RGRHBR305 Handle young horses.